-Your coverage can continue through the first 24 months of your approved military leave to the extent required by USERRA, provided that you continue to pay your contributions or premiums and have not voluntarily dropped your coverage.
+Your Plan coverage can continue through the first 24 months of an approved military leave to the extent required by USERRA, as long as you do not voluntarily drop coverage and continue to pay your portion of the premiums.

-You may elect to drop your coverage under this Plan when you begin military leave.
-Coverage stops if you stop paying your contributions or premiums or cancel coverage as allowed under USERRA.
+You may drop your Plan coverage when you begin military leave.
+Coverage stops if you stop paying your contributions or portion of the premiums or if you cancel coverage, as allowed under USERRA.
 The change in coverage will generally be effective the date your military leave begins.

 If you drop your coverage when you start military leave, or if your coverage lapses or terminates due to nonpayment, and you later return to work in a benefits-eligible position within the applicable job reinstatement period, then your coverage and contributions can be reinstated to the extent required by USERRA.
 Coverage is effective upon your reemployment.
-If you do not reinstate your coverage within 31 days of your reemployment, then you must wait until the next annual benefits enrollment period to reenroll, unless you have an applicable special enrollment right, life event or employment event.
+If you do not reinstate your coverage within 31 days of your reemployment, then you may not re-enroll until the next annual enrollment period, unless you have an applicable special enrollment right, life event, or employment event.

-For more information on USERRA and paying for your benefits during a leave, contact your benefits administrator.
+For specific information about your co-op's benefits and premium requirements during military leave, contact your benefits administrator.